Senate panel advances tough sanctions on Russia

-The Senate bill condemns Russia's "unjustified military intervention" in Crimea and instructs the president to target with visa bans and asset freezes "any person ... for ordering, controlling or otherwise directing" acts that undermine Ukraine's sovereignty.
-At the behest of Sen. John McCain, R-Ariz., the panel voted to expand Obama's sanctions authorization to target Russian government officials complicit gross corruption in Ukraine, in Russia or anywhere else.
+The Senate bill condemns Russia’s “unjustified military intervention” in Crimea and instructs the president to target with visa bans and asset freezes “any person ... for ordering, controlling or otherwise directing” acts that undermine Ukraine’s sovereignty.
+At the behest of Sen. John McCain, a Republican, the panel voted to expand Obama’s sanctions authorization to target Russian government officials complicit in gross corruption in Ukraine, in Russia or anywhere else.

 The broadness of the authorization could be unprecedented for Russia, even if applying the sanctions would be at Obama’s discretion.

 Despite broad support for punishing Russia among the Obama administration and Democratic and Republican lawmakers, securing passage of a comprehensive bill that combines sanctions with aid to Ukraine hasn’t been easy.
 The most contentious element centers on the IMF, which the United States, European countries and others are working with to provide billions of dollars in loans to Ukraine’s cash-depleted authorities.

 The Republican leader of the House, Speaker John Boehner, said Wednesday reshaping the IMF isn’t “necessary for dealing with this Ukraine crisis.”
 He called for the Senate to take up the House’s version of the Ukraine assistance bill, which has no elements concerning the IMF or Russia sanctions.
 “They could move it today.”